83°

 Follow our weather team on social media

-1 hour 35 minutes 47 seconds ago Monday, September 09 2024 Sep 9, 2024 September 09, 2024 11:44 AM September 09, 2024 in News
+4 weeks 1 day 18 hours ago Monday, September 09 2024 Sep 9, 2024 September 09, 2024 5:14 PM September 09, 2024 in News

 Source: WBRZ

 Impacts of the storm will begin across southern Louisiana as early as Wednesday night and into early Thursday.
-The entire capital region has been placed under a Flood Watch ahead of Francine's landfall.
+The entire capital region has been placed under a flood watch ahead of Francine's landfall.

-Preparations include stocking up on supplies and like water and food, as well as making sure you are in a sturdy structure when the storm makes landfall, Broome added.
+Preparations include stocking up on supplies like water and food, as well as making sure you are in a sturdy structure when the storm makes landfall, Broome added.

 The city-parish is also taking precautions to ensure public safety during the storm, including clearing storm drains to facilitate stormwater drainage and replenishing the parish's supply of sandbags.
 Broome added that sandbags will be available at eight BREC facilities and all residents need to bring for the bags are their own shovels.